Australian court backs finding radio royal prank call broke law

 The nurse who answered and transferred the call committed suicide three days later.

-On Wednesday, the High Court in Canberra ruled in favor of the Australian Communications and Media Authority (ACMA), overturning a ruling by the lower Federal Court.
+On Wednesday, the High Court in Canberra ruled in favour of the Australian Communications and Media Authority (ACMA), overturning a ruling by the lower Federal Court.

 The earlier ruling said the watchdog did not have the power to find 2Day FM broke the law because it did not have authority in criminal matters.